-The standard timer assembly consists of a (2 minutes per revolution) motor turning a common shaft, which, in turn, rotates eight cams.
+The standard timer assembly consists of a (90 sec per revolution) motor turning a common shaft, which, in turn, rotates eight cams.
 As the cams rotate, they control various functions and the sequence of the operational cycle.

-A label on the timer assembly identifies the individual function of each of the 8 cams.
+The individual function of each of the 8 cams is identified by a label on the timer assembly.
 Cams 1 through 8 are positioned from left to right beginning with the "START" cam (cam 1).